joshDavy1/magneticMPM/README.md

 We aim to contribute an easy to use simulator for magnetic soft robots capable of modelling dynamic behaviour using the Material Point Method.

 magneticMPM is built with the [Taichi](https://www.taichi-lang.org/) programming language.
+Install instructions at bottom of README.

 ## Magnetic Beam Bending